leonardcser/wpm-tracker.nvim/README.md

 - **Assisted WPM**: Includes completions from LSP, Supermaven, etc.

-The plugin automatically stops tracking if you enter insert mode but don't type anything within the configured idle timeout period, preventing empty sessions from being recorded.
+The plugin automatically stops tracking if you enter insert mode but don't type anything within the configured idle timeout period (default 5 seconds), preventing empty sessions from being recorded.

 This gives you insight into both your raw typing speed and your overall coding productivity.